 Just one taste of this Puerto Rican Pernil and you’ll see why my husband almost caught a case over it.
 Be sure to pin it to all your boards and share it with your friends!
 If you make it, be sure to tag me on IG or FB: @senseandedibility or on Twitter or Pinterest: @ediblesense!

-Pernil (Puerto Rican style Roast Pork Shoulder)
+Pernil (Puerto Rican style Roast Pork Shoulder)at Sense & Edibility

-- Roasting pan with inner rack
+- 2 Roasting pans (one with an inner rack)

 - 10 pound pork shoulder bone-in, skin-on